reshapebiotech/hiring/software_engineer/Interviewing_process.md

 - Track record of solving interesting problems and providing meaningful value at previous employers
 - Product-person.
 Very motivated by building great products
 - Clean and concise CV.
-  - Grammer, spelling mistakes and so on provides a full picture and will be part of the evaluation
+  - ~~Grammer~~ grammar, spelling mistakes and so on provides a full picture and will be part of the evaluation

 ## Initial interview